TYPE DESIGN INFORMATION PAGE last updated on Tue Jan 25 11:06:09 EST 2022

 Dunwich Type Founders

-Dunwich Type Founders (or: DTF) in New York City run by James Walker Puckett (b.
+Dunwich Type Founders (or: DTF) in Boulder, CO (was: New York City) is run by James Walker Puckett (b.
 1978, Virginia), who graduated from the Corcoran College of Art and Design in Washington, DC.
 Blog.
 Behance link.
 Fontspring link.
 Type Library.
 Typefaces:

 A free package by Elmar Kniprath (2001) for writing Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Nepali, Panjabi, Rajasthani, Sanskrit, Sinhalese, Tamil, Telugu and Latin transliteration.
 Fonts included are e-Asamiya, e-Bengali, e-Gujarati, e-IndicSerif-Bold, e-IndicSerif, e-Kannada, e-Latin, e-Malayalam, e-Nagari, e-Panjabi, e-Sinhala, e-Tamil, e-Telugu.
 Download page.
 [Google] [More] ⦿